andreassolberg/jso/README.md

 Here is some of the parameters:

 * `client_id`: The client idenfier of your client that as trusted by the provider.
-As JSO uses the implicit grant flow, there is now use for a
+* `client_secret`: The client secret of your client that as trusted by the provider.
 * `redirect_uri`: OPTIONAL (may be needed by the provider).
 The URI that the user will be redirected back to when completed.
 This shuold be the same URL that the page is presented on.
+* `authorization`: The URI for then endpoint that authorize a user request and issue an authorization code
+* `token`: The URI for then endpoint that access tokens and exchanges a user authorization code for a access token.
 * `presenttoken`: OPTIONAL How to present the token with the protected calls.
 Values can be `qs` (in query string) or `header` (default; in authorization header).
 * `default_lifetime` : OPTIONAL Seconds with default lifetime of an access token.
 If set to `false`, it means permanent.
 * `permanent_scope`: A scope that indicates that the lifetime of the access token is infinite. (not yet tested.)
 * `isDefault`: Some OAuth providers does not support the `state` parameter.
 When this parameter is missing, the consumer does not which provider that is sending the access_token.
 If you only provide one provider config, or set isDefault to `true` for one of them, the consumer will assume this is the provider that sent the token.
 * `scope`: For providers that does not support `state`: If state was not provided, and default provider contains a scope parameter we assume this is the one requested...
 Set this as the same list of scopes that you provide to `ensure_tokens`.
 * `scopes.request`: Control what scopes are requested in the authorization request.
+* `grant_type` : Which OAuth2 Grant Type to use.
+Options: implicit, client_credentials (default; implicit)

 ## Callback